BazzaCuda/MinimalistMediaPlayerX/README.md

 `Ctrl-Left Arrow`       | pan left.
 Can be held down for continuous panning (Ctrl-Shift for double speed) `Ctrl-Right Arrow`      | pan right.
-Can be held down for continuous panning (Ctrl-Shift for double speed) `3`                     | reset panning to normal **Playlist** |
+Can be held down for continuous panning (Ctrl-Shift for double speed) `3`                     | reset panning to normal **Playback** |
+`SPACEBAR`              | pause/resume playback of audio/video. pause/resume slideshow of images
+`Right single-click the window`  | pause/resume playback of audio/video. pause/resume slideshow of images
+`Ctrl-R`                | toggle infinite [R]epeat of the current media file `S`                     | re[S]tart the current media file from the beginning, aka [S]tartover `F8`                    | skip to the previous chapter, if there is one `F9`                    | skip to the next chapter, if there is one `Right Arrow`           | pauses the video and steps forwards one frame.
+Can be held down for rapid continuous stepping.
+`Left Arrow`            | pauses the video and steps backwards one frame.
+Can be held down for rapid continuous stepping.
+**Playlist** |
 `A`                     | play the first media file in the playlist (Z/END plays last) `HOME`                  | play the first media file in the playlist (Z/END plays last)